edemagbenyo/ittweets/README.md

 ## How it works

 Introducing itTweets, a public GitHub project powered by OpenAI's ChatGPT language model.
 With itTweets, you can generate creative and unique tweets with just a few inputs.
-Simply provide a prompt and TweetGPT will generate a tweet that continues the thought.
+Simply provide a prompt and itTweets will generate a tweet that continues the thought.
 Perfect for social media marketers, content creators, and anyone looking for an easy way to generate new tweet ideas.
-Give it a try today and see how TweetGPT can supercharge your tweeting!
+Give it a try today and see how itTweets can supercharge your tweeting!

 ## Running Locally